stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 square x = x * x
 ```

-Like in Haskell, we can define a constraint function with
+Like in Haskell, we can define a constrained function with
 the `Num a =>` syntax.
 Internally, Idris2 uses the following
 type for `square`, and before we move on, I'd like to quickly
 explain what's going on here: